LukeHowellDev/tlk.io-wp-plugin/readme.txt

 === WP tlk.io ===
 Contributors: snumb130, bbodine1
 Donate link:
-Tags: chat, tlk.io
+Tags: chat, tlk.io, tlkio
 Requires at least: 2.8
 Tested up to: 3.6
 Stable tag: 0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to integrate tlk.io chat on any page of your website.
+A plugin to integrate tlk.io chat on any page of your website. tlk.io [talk·eeo] is a web chat that is open to anyone and channels are owner-free.

 == Description ==

 A plugin to integrate [tlk.io chat](http://tlk.io) on any page of your website.
-The plugin will allow users to insert a tlk.io chatroom in a post with a shortcode.
+The plugin will allow users to insert a tlk.io chatroom in a post or page with a shortcode.
 There is currently no options page to adjust settings.
 All customs settings are done through the shortcode generator located in the WYSIWYG editor of all pages and posts.
 Look for the blue tlk.io logo icon (blue cloud) in the editor.

+For more information about tlk.io chat visit the [tlk.io](http://tlk.io) website.

 == Installation ==